ODBC Connections in Jedox Web Spreadsheets

 Using the ODBC connections in spreadsheets

 Open the "Paste ODBC Query" dialog by navigating to Insert→Paste ODBC Query.
-Alternatively, you can open a DynaRange or ComboBox dialog and select "ODBC Query" as a source.
+Alternatively, you can open a DynaRange or Combobox dialog and select "ODBC Query" as a source.

 For demonstration purposes, we will assume that an ODBC connection named ODBC_Biker has already been created.
 In a new spreadsheet, click on cell A2 and go to Insert→Paste ODBC Query.
 Select the ODBC connection "DWH_Biker" and enter the following SQL statement: